13 Onboarding Tips for Contact Center Agents

 Extend Onboarding Beyond a Week

-Onboarding shouldn’t last just a week.
+Contact center agent onboarding shouldn’t last just a week.
 The first week will be more intense with training on how to serve customers best, the company’s products or services, and call center software.
 As agents begin to settle into work and find their rhythm, don’t stop acclimating or coaching them.

 The mentor network will go beyond the first week, and training opportunities should continue for all agents.
 While independence and initiative are great attributes for agents, you shouldn’t leave them to fend for themselves.
+Set realistic agent performance milestones that are months out to ensure effective onboarding.

 Inform Agents of Performance Metrics that Matter